Term definitions

 In the SIT chart, you can compare:

-- Sales In (Dotted line - In either Value of Unit)
+- Primary Sales (Dashed line - In either Value of Unit)

-- Sales Out (Solid line - In either Value of Unit)
+- Secondary Sales (Dashed + Dotted line - In either Value of Unit)

-- Closing stock (Dashed line - In either Value of Unit)
+- Stock Value (Solid line - In either Value of Unit)

 SIT table

-The SIT table allows the user to edit the scenario's SIT, Closing stock, and Sales In by segment.
+The SIT table allows the user to edit the scenario's Stock Days, Stock Value, and Primary Sales by segment.

 By default, you can only see and edit the SIT Target.

-When you click on the drop-down button, you can also see the value of the Closing Stock (CLS), Sales Out (S.Out), and Sales In (S.In).
-Sales Out is not an editable value in this screen as it is coming from the demand planning page.
+When you click on the drop-down button, you can also see the value of the Stock Value, Secondary Sales, and Primary Sales.
+However, Secondary Sales is not an editable value in this screen as it is coming from the demand planning page.

 SIT Modes: Unconstrained vs Constrained